StudyCamp/xkcd-comics/README.md

 ### Instructions

 Start off with a random comic.
-Click next, back or random for different comics.
+Click next, back, or random for different comics.
 Search for a comic by comic ID.
 Then try out the flashlight and background toggle features.
 If you like it, hit the subscription and the buy-dev-a-coffee buttons.
 Don't forget explore the icon links at the bottom of the page.

 ### XKCD Comics App